alexbinary/SQLite.swiftly/design_notes.md

 Inserting data is the only operation that requires explicit use of Statement object, and thus only the corresponding subclass of Statement needs to be exposed for public use.

+## Connection has two intializers that expect the database to exist or not exist

+The native SQLite function create a new database when you try to connect to a database that does not exist.
+This is convenient but can lead to confusion.

+When you request a connection to a database, we ask you to express whether you expect the database to exist or not.
+If you expect the database to exist and it does not, then an error is raised.
+Same if you expect the database to not exist and it does.

+This helps prevent errors as most of the time you want to either create a new database or connect to an existing database.

+If you want to create a new database then you want to be alerted if a database already exists in the location you specified.

+If you want to connect to an existing database then you do want to be alerted if the database does not exist.